paritytech/polkadot/roadmap/implementors-guide/guide.md

 * Start all subsystems
 * Determine all blocks of the blockchain that should be built on.
 This should typically be the head of the best fork of the chain we are aware of.
 Sometimes add recent forks as well.
 * For each of these blocks, send an `OverseerSignal::StartWork` to all subsystems.
-* Begin listening for block import events.
+* Begin listening for block import and finality events

 *On Block Import Event*
 * Apply the block import event to the active leaves.
 A new block should lead to its addition to the active leaves set and its parent being deactivated.
 * For any deactivated leaves send an `OverseerSignal::StopWork` message to all subsystems.
 * For any activated leaves send an `OverseerSignal::StartWork` message to all subsystems.
+* Ensure all `StartWork` messages are flushed before resuming activity as a message router.

-(TODO: in the future, we may want to avoid building on too many sibling blocks at once. the notion of a "preferred head" among many competing sibling blocks would imply changes in our "active set" update rules here)
+(TODO: in the future, we may want to avoid building on too many sibling blocks at once. the notion of a "preferred head" among many competing sibling blocks would imply changes in our "active leaves" update rules here)

+*On Finalization Event*
+* Note the height `h` of the newly finalized block `B`.
+* Prune all leaves from the active leaves which have height `<= h` and are not `B`.
+* Issue `OverseerSignal::StopWork` for all deactivated leaves.

 *On Subsystem Failure*